 To qualify, charities must have been in continuous operation for at least three years (or be a successor/affiliate of an organization that meets this condition) and have a minimum value of unrestricted assets (cash, cash equivalents or publicly traded securities) equal to the lesser of: (i) $300,000; or (ii) five times the face amount of total outstanding annuities (not including the funding assets of the gift annuities).

 The issuance of qualifying charitable gift annuities does not constitute engaging in the business of insurance in Iowa.
 Failure to comply with state law may result in a civil penalty not to exceed $1,000 for each annuity issued by the charitable organization that does not qualify.
 Further penalties may be imposed after a hearing, with fines up to $50,000.

-Notification ProcessWritten notification must be given to the Iowa Insurance Division on the date it enters into its first qualified charitable gift annuity agreement.
+Notification ProcessWritten notification must be given to the Iowa Insurance Division on the date charity enters into its first qualified charitable gift annuity agreement.
 The notice must contain the signature of an officer or director of the charity, identify the name and address of the organization, include a copy of the IRS letter granting the charity tax-exempt status and certify that the charity is a bona fide charitable organization and that the annuities offered are qualifying charitable gift annuities as defined by state law.